 We are committed to effective collaboration between all agencies working with a child and a multi-disciplinary approach to meeting children’s special educational needs.

 At Kiddywinks Nursery we have a special educational needs coordinator in each setting.
-They are responsible for the day-to-day provision for children with SEN. (special educational needs) together with the Kiddylinks in our setting, our Senco maintains and oversees all records for children with SEN. The Senco will liaise with staff about children’s needs and will liaise with outside agencies such as health, education and social services regarding the needs of children, always after consultation with parents/carers.
+They are responsible for the day-to-day provision for children with SEND.
+(Special educational needs/disabilities) together with the Kiddylinks in our setting, our Sendco maintains and oversees all records for children with SEND.
+The Sendco will liaise with staff about children’s needs and will liaise with outside agencies such as health, education and social services regarding the needs of children, always after consultation with parents/carers.

 Children with special educational needs are welcomed into our setting, as are all children.
 We may ask parents to give us further details of professionals involved with their child.
 When we know that a child may have a special educational need or disability before they start at our setting, we will endeavour to set up a good transition for that child into our setting involving the child, parents/carers and any outside professionals known to the child.
 This may involve the child visiting the setting on a number of occasions and having a home visit by either Sarah or the setting manager.